 Cooked chickpeas will keep in an airtight container or zip-top bag in the fridge for 3 to 5 days.

 For longer storage, cooked beans can be frozen for 6 months to a year.
-I recommend storing them in 1 ½ cup portions (the amount in an average 15 ounce can) to easily be added to recipes in the future.
+I recommend storing them in 1 ½ cup portions (the amount in an average 15 ounce can) to easily be added to any of your vegan chickpea recipes in the future.

-- Canned garbanzo beans are pre-cooked and ready to eat.
+- Canned garbanzo beans are pre-cooked and ready to be added to any of these vegan chickpea recipes.
 Rinse them well under cold water to remove any dust and debris.

 - For dried legumes, look them over and pick through to discard any stones or pebbles.